openai/chatgpt-retrieval-plugin/README.md

 [AnalyticDB](https://www.alibabacloud.com/help/en/analyticdb-for-postgresql/latest/product-introduction-overview) is a distributed cloud-native vector database designed for storing documents and vector embeddings.
 It is fully compatible with PostgreSQL syntax and managed by Alibaba Cloud.
 AnalyticDB offers a powerful vector compute engine, processing billions of data vectors and providing features such as indexing algorithms, structured and unstructured data capabilities, real-time updates, distance metrics, scalar filtering, and time travel searches.
 For detailed setup instructions, refer to [`/docs/providers/analyticdb/setup.md`](/docs/providers/analyticdb/setup.md).

+#### Tair

+[Tair](https://www.alibabacloud.com/help/en/tair/latest/getting-started-overview) is a Redis compatible cloud-native in-memory database developed by Alibaba Cloud.
+It has an extension named TairVector which can be used as vector store.
+For detailed setup instructions, refer to [`/docs/providers/tair/setup.md`](/docs/providers/tair/setup.md).
 ### Running the API locally

 To run the API locally, you first need to set the requisite environment variables with the `export` command: